Survey Statistics: Back Problems and the Chances of Getting Social Security Disability

 It can be hard to get SSDI or SSI for back or other spinal conditions, but there are ways to improve the odds.

 If you have debilitating back pain that makes it hard to work, you may be wondering whether you could qualify for benefits through Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
-To shed some light on that question, we surveyed readers across the U.S. who recently went through the process of applying for SSDI or SSI.
+To shed some light on that question, we surveyed readers across the U.S. who went through the process of applying for SSDI or SSI.
 Here's what we learned about the outcomes of claims based on back and other spine-related conditions.

 Back Problems: The Most Common Disability Claim